quoideneuf/METRORails2015/2_PERSISTENCE.md

   end
   ```

-Perhap the next logical step would be to add a statement to the home page that tells the user when the last hit was...or how often it receives a hit.
+Perhaps the next logical step would be to add a statement to the home page that tells the user when the last hit was...or how often the app receives a hit.

-You'll probably need to learn a bit about [Ruby's Time API](http://ruby-doc.org/core-2.1.5/Time.html) to do this.
+Hint: You'll probably need to learn a bit about [Ruby's Time API](http://ruby-doc.org/core-2.1.5/Time.html) to do this.
 If you want to experiment, try using the rails console:

 	$ rails c
 	> Time.now.hour